Crypto-APIs/Node.js-Library/readme.md

 # Cryptoapis.io

 [CryptoAPIs](https://cryptoapis.io/) SDK for all Exchanges endpoints.
-You can get API token [here](https://dashboard.cryptoapis.io/register).
+You can get API key [here](https://dashboard.cryptoapis.io/register).

 ## Table of Contents